kaya70875/ytfetcher/README.md

 ---

 This will return a list of `ChannelData`.
-Here how it's looks like:
+Here's how it's looks like:

 ```python
 [